Happygamer1983/LimeOS-API/docs/source/Module APIs.rst

    Kernel.MemCalc(application:instance) -> number

-This function calculates the amount of memory used by an app
+This function calculates the amount of memory used by an app :raw-html:`<br />`

 ----